peijin0405/Customer-Segmentation-XGBoost-Driven-Hotel-Booking-Optimization/README.md

 # Customer Behavior Segmentation and XGBoost-Driven Predictive Modeling for Hotel Booking Optimization

 ### Project Overview
-This project focuses on applying advanced machine learning techniques, specifically **XGBoost**, to predict user behavior, including booking and churn, within the context of an online travel agency (OTA).
-Additionally, the project segments customers into distinct groups based on behavior and purchasing patterns using RFM (Recency, Frequency, Monetary) analysis and **K-Means clustering**.
+This project leverages advanced machine learning techniques, specifically **XGBoost**, to predict user behavior such as booking and churn within the context of an online travel agency (OTA).
+Additionally, **Principal Component Analysis (PCA)** is applied for dimensionality reduction, simplifying the feature space while retaining the most important information.
+The project segments customers into distinct groups based on their behavior and purchasing patterns using RFM (Recency, Frequency, Monetary) analysis and **K-Means clustering**.
 The goal is to derive insights into customer behavior and develop data-driven strategies for optimizing hotel booking processes and personalized marketing.

 #### Overall Workflow Summary:
 - **Data Import and Preprocessing**: This includes handling outliers, missing values, and data standardization.